-For the more than 600 students who attend Broad Avenue Elementary School in Wilmington, Calif., each day provides an opportunity to learn lifelong skills—from math and science to health and wellness.
-As a harbor town with a predominantly Hispanic population and deep roots dating back generations, they rely on their close-knit community to support and bolster these efforts.
+For the more than 600 students who attend Broad Avenue Elementary School in Wilmington, CA, each day provides an opportunity to learn lifelong skills—from math and science to health and wellness.
+As a harbor town with a predominantly Hispanic population and deep roots dating back generations, we rely on our close-knit community to support and bolster these efforts.

-National Nutrition Month allows them to reflect on the great progress they’ve made in creating a total culture of health at their school in hopes of inspiring others to follow suit.
+National Nutrition Month®, celebrated annually to encourage sound eating habits in kids and adults, allows us to reflect on the great progress we’ve made in creating a total culture of health at our school in hopes of inspiring others to follow suit.

-Here are the top three tips to improve wellness at your school:
+Here are my top three tips to improve wellness at your school:

 1. Reward Students for Being Healthy & Kind

-One of Broad Avenue’s favorite new practices is that they now issue certificates to students who are “caught being healthy” and/or “caught being good.”
-When students are observed making healthy snack choices or treating peers with respect, they like to acknowledge and positively reinforce that behavior.
+One of our favorite new practices is that we now issuing certificates to students who are “caught being healthy” and/or “caught being good.”
+When students are observed making healthy snack choices or treating peers with respect, we like to acknowledge and positively reinforce that behavior.
 Once students have collected a total of 20 certificates, they can trade them in for a special (non-food!) prize.

 2. Swap Unhealthy Fundraisers for Healthier Alternatives

 Every school could benefit from additional funds to enrich the experience of students and staff.
 At Broad Avenue, we’ve swapped food fundraisers—like selling chocolate bars—for healthier, non-food alternatives such as t-shirt sales, fun runs or school supplies sales.
 Check out these healthy fundraising ideas from the Alliance for a Healthier Generation for inspiration!

 3. Don’t Give Up on Our Future Generation’s Health